iTwin/itwin-unreal-plugin/README.md

 - Real-time 3D rendering, navigation and visualization of iModels with high performance; other iTwin related data will be added in future updates.
 - Accessing saved views
 - Exposed API for custom blueprints (for loading reality data, for example)

+Please note that 4D animation is not part of this initial build, but it is one of our top priorities and will be added as soon as possible.

 ## Supported platforms & requirements